Skip to content

 How many websites are made per day?

-Around 157,000 websites are made every day, according to our calculations.
+According to our calculations, around 157,000 websites are made every day.
 That works out at around 6,530 new websites every hour, 109 every minute, and 2 every second.
 So by the time you’ve finished reading this article, there will already be hundreds of new sites on the web.

 But note that these are just estimations.

-There’s no good data out there on the number of websites made per day so we had to calculate it ourselves using data from Netcraft.
-The latest March 2023 survey showed an increase of 4.7 million websites.
-We extrapolated the daily figure from this.
+There is no good data on the number of websites made per day, so we had to calculate it ourselves using data from Netcraft.
+The latest March 2023 survey showed an increase of 4.7 million websites, so we extrapolated the daily figure from this.

 How many website pages are there?